dalenewman/Cfg-NET/Articles/Autofac.md

 ```

 The reader is instantiated with three dependencies, and then
 passed into `DatabaseAdmin`.
-So far, the examples have
+So far, the examples
-only demonstrated switching out an `IReader`.
+only demonstrate switching out an `IReader`.
 The next
-example will use all possible dependencies.
+example switches out everything.

 ### An IReader, an IParser, an IValidator, and an ILogger

 To see dependency injection in all it's glory, it's
-worthwhile to take this one step further and demonstrate
-implementing everything for `CfgNode`.
-The `DatabaseAdmin`
+worthwhile implement everything for `CfgNode`.
+This example
-constructor must be changed to accomadate all the parameters
+modifies `DatabaseAdmin` to accomadate the dependencies,
-and pass them to the base constructor.
-Then we'll
-need to *new up* all the dependencies and pass them in.
+creates them, and creates a fully-loaded `DatabaseAdmin`.

 ```csharp
 public class DatabaseAdmin : CfgNode {